-At HCF our values are the way we do things - they show up in how we come together as a team and work alongside our partners and communities to deliver the best possible experience for our members.
-We 'step forward' to identify and act on the risks associated with modern slavery and are committed to the humane treatment of everyone across our operations and supply chain.
+Our values are the way we do things at HCF - they show up in how we come together as a team and work alongside our partners and communities to deliver the best possible experience for our members.
+We 'Step forward' to identify and act on the risks associated with modern slavery and are committed to the fair and proper treatment of people in our operations and supply chain.